 This is the Thunderbird GSoC project that I am doing in summer 2017.
 It hosts all the React equivalent of XUL dialogs that I have converted.
-This webapp also has an iframe-testing-groud where user can pass custom dialog data and see the resulting dialog.
-If time permits, I will also add a wiki as well.
-Open this project in Firefox browser only as only firefox specific styles are used.
+This webapp also has an iframe-testing-ground where user can pass custom dialog data and see the resulting dialog.
+This project should be viewed ONLY IN FIREFOX BROWSER because it uses firefox platform css.

 WatchStock is full stack MERN web app where user can view a graph displaying the recent trend lines for each added stock.
 User can add new stocks by their symbol name and can remove stocks as well.
 User will see changes in real-time when any other user adds or removes a stock.